 - every day at 4 am, the customer's system exports a .csv file containing the latest update for the recipients' data, to be moved to MailUp.

 - Once the file has been stored in the common space, MailUp accesses the file via FTP protocol and imports its content to a predefined list.

 - The columns in the CSV file match MailUp's personal data fields, so that they can update the MailUp database.

 - At 5 am a procedure extracts unsubscribers and statistics and saves them in separate files stored in a repository shared with the customer

-Please not that this example refers to a synchronization in both directions, but as explained above it can be set up in one direction only too.
+Please note that this example refers to synchronization in both directions, but as explained above it can be set up in one direction only too.

 Enabling FTP-based data synchronization on your account

-To have a batch synchronization set up, you need to have an active MailUp account (not a free trial) and define the details with our Support Team.
+To have a data synchronization set up, you need to have an active MailUp account (not a free trial) and define the details with our Support Team.

 Import and export